-Official registration may be effected only in the Registrar's office.
-The only authority for an instructor to permit a student in a course is the class card issued by the Registrar's Office.
-A student may add courses to his load within the first week of the quarter.
-A student may officially drop a course and receive a grade of "W" at any time through the last class day of the quarter if he has met attendance requirements.
+Official registration may be effected only in the Registrar's Office.
+The only authority for an instructor to permit a student in a course is authorization from the Registrar's Office.
+A student may add courses to his load within the first week of the semester.
+A student may officially drop a course and receive a grade of "W" at any time through the last class day of the semester if he has met attendance requirements.
 (See paragraph on Attendance below.)

-A student who exceeds the absence limits in a class will receive a grade of 'F".
+A student who exceeds the absence limits in a class will receive a grade of "F".